janstoff/paddelbude/src/markdown-pages/technique-paddling-en.md

 using a torso twist and by pushing down with your top hand, using gravity to lean your body weight into the stroke while pulling with only a slight bend in your lower arm.
 Avoid pulling the paddle past the feet.

+End your stroke around when you bottom arm reaches you torso.
+After that your energy is no longer applied in the most efficient way and you should exit the stroke.

 ### Exit